4/15/2025

 Chairman and CEO

-Yeah look we don't anticipate any sustained impact over the long term.
-In the short term we expect growth to slow a bit as the company focuses on reviewing compliance and transitioning to a new revenue cycle management vendor.
-This was one of the real keys that was you know resulted in some of these administrative challenges.
-This work will position the company for the next phase of growth and look there continues to be strong interest in circle.
-We believe the current compliance focus may delay things a little bit but we don't think that it necessarily has to have a big impact on value.
+Yeah, look, we We don't anticipate any sustained impact over the long term.
+In the short term, we expect growth to slow a bit as the company focuses on reviewing compliance and transitioning to a new revenue cycle management vendor.
+This was one of the real keys that resulted in some of these administrative challenges.
+This work will position the company for the next phase of growth.
+And look, there continues to be strong interest in CIRCLE.
+We believe the current compliance focus may delay things a little bit, but we don't think that it necessarily has to have a big impact on value.

 speaker